 “Is there hierarchy in sociocracy?” is a fairly common question.
 And since people expect me to say no, I always say yes.
 Why?
-Because that’s the best way to get into a real conversation.
-Because the real answer needs to be given in a conversation, not in a quick statement, and not in a slogan.
+Because that’s the best way to get into a real conversation, and the real answer requires conversation, not a quick slogan.

 Now that we have talked about what kind of hierarchy there is, let’s talk about what kind of hierarchy there is not.
-It is not a hierarchy that involves power-over or dominance.
+It is not a hierarchy that involves power-over.
 In sociocracy, nested circles are double linked: two members of one circle are at the same time full members of the another higher/lower, broader/more specific circle.

 Decisions are made by consent, i.e. a decision can only be made when no one has an objection.
-That means that practically, a “higher” circle can only make a decision with the consent of its members who are also members of its linked “lower” circle.
+That means that a “higher” (or broader) circle can only make a decision with the consent of the linking members to its “lower” (or more narrow) circle.

 Are leaders bosses?

 Every circle has a circle leader.
 Does a leader equate to a “boss”?
 Just like hierarchy does not imply power-over, being a leader does not imply being a boss.
 Having a leader of a circle makes sense because it is easiest for one brain to be be paying attention to the whole.
-The leader does not have to do all the work, neither does she have to do none of the work.
-All circle members contribute but the leader is making sure everything gets done.
-All circle members are 100% responsible but the leader has a specific task to pay attention to the whole — a chief among equals.
+All circle members contribute, but the leader is making sure everything gets done.
+All circle members are 100% responsible but the leader has a specific task to pay attention to the whole — a leader among equals.

 What is important to keep in mind is that the leader — just like all other circle members — is constrained by policy decisions that guide what is done and how it is done.
 Policy is made by the circle, by consent.
-Since everyone is bound by policy made by the circle, saying that there are no bosses in sociocracy is not accurate if “no bosses” means that everyone can do what they want all the time.
+Since everyone is bound by policy made by the circle, everyone can’t just do whatever they want all the time.
 Sociocracy is certainly not leader-less.
 The leader holds people accountable to what they consented to do.
 (And listens to what obstacles are in the way.)
 If you really want to use the term “boss”, then the circle is the boss, and the leader is the assistant or executor of the boss.
-Since you are part of the circle, you’re your own boss, together with your circle mates.
+Since you are part of the circle, you’re your own boss, together with your circle-mates.

 Leaders in sociocracy are more like running partners.
 You decide together how far you’ll run and how fast.
 In an organizations, that would be the policy level.
 You could run alone, the same distance at the same pace.
 But it is easier to get out of bed and be accountable when your running partner is waiting for you, holding you accountable your promise of being there at 6.25am!
 Does it involve power-over?
 Not at all.
 You’re there because you choose to.
 So it is not accurate to say that there are bosses if “boss” means power-over.
-All the slogans around bosses or no bosses are a simplification that does not do justice to the way power and accountability are balanced and shared in circle-based governance.
+All the slogans around bosses or no bosses are a simplification of the way power and accountability are shared in circle-based governance.

 As circle members, individuals will fill roles within the domain of their circle.
 A simple example: imagine a circle that takes care of all the shared space of an organization (kitchen, exercise room).
 The kitchen circle might have a “fridge czar” — the role that oversees the fridge.
 This person makes sure that no mold spreads between the sandwiches and reminds people to put their name on their lunches.
-When there is policy to make (for instance, “do we form a small budget for shared common goods like milk for coffee?” or “can unlabeled food be eaten by anyone?”), the circle will make these decisions by consent.
+When there is policy to make (for instance, “Do we form a small budget for shared common goods like milk for coffee?” or “Can unlabeled food be eaten by anyone?”), the circle will make these decisions by consent.
 The fridge czar makes sure things happen smoothly and within policy.
 Roles do not need permission for everything; within existing policy, they have authority to act.
 The domains of roles will be subsets of the domain of the circle they belong to.
-(Side note: in sociocracy, not every subset of the domain of the circle needs to be within a role, i.e. the circle can hold responsibilities as a circle that are not held within an individual role.)

 - Every individual might fill some roles that are more specific and some that are more abstract.
 I myself am a good example.
 In a sociocratically run cohousing community of about 90 people that I am a part of, I currently hold the role of the one re-stocking the kids room with art supplies.
 I wash the windows of the community building.
 I also am facilitator of one of the department circles.
 And I am the one who convenes the General Circle.
 Each member can mix their own blend of roles that suits them.

 - What makes this approach so appealing is that roles are fine-grained enough to allow flexibility over time.
-When, for instance, a member has a young child, it is easy to temporarily phase out of some of the roles and pick up other roles in a dynamic manner.
+When a member has a young child, it is easy to temporarily phase out of some of the roles and pick up other roles in a dynamic manner.

 We all grew up immersed in autocratic and oppressive systems.
 Power-over is all around us.
 For some of us, it is hard to imagine hierarchy without power-over — in our experience, they always go together.
 Since it is such a strong influence on us, just “getting rid of power structures” is not enough to truly leave them behind.
 It takes more than just a lack of formal power-over to heal.
 I have encountered many people who assume power-over even where it is not — and I myself sometimes catch myself operating from lack of trust, assuming to be disadvantaged or outnumbered.
 Also, power can sneak in the back door.
 Just because we’re equals on paper, that does not mean we’re equals in practice.
-(This is almost too trite to say out loud.)
-Disregarding power dynamics, like not acknowledging privilege, only works in support of those underlying power dynamics.
+Disregarding power dynamics, like not acknowledging privilege, only reinforces those underlying power dynamics.
 Therefore, I am skeptical when I hear an organization say they are “without hierarchy”.
 They have to practice equality.
 Experiences of power-over will trigger reactions on an emotional level, and we have to create a space to talk about those reactions instead of declaring power dynamics absent or “dealt with”.
 The more issues are out in the open, the more room we have to address them.